PipedreamHQ/pipedream/docs/docs/projects/file-stores/reference/README.md

 ### `$.files.openDescriptor(fileDescriptor)`

-*Async.* Creates a new `File` from the JSON friendly description of a file.
+*Sync.* Creates a new `File` from the JSON friendly description of a file.
 Useful for recreating a `File` from a step export.

 For example, export a `File` as a step export which will render the `File` as JSON: